 LITERATURE

-The residency will last for 4 to 6 weeks and is scheduled between October 2021 and February 2022 (start date is in 2021).
+The residency will last for 4 to 6 weeks and is scheduled between mid August and the end of September 2024.

-Fellows will work and live in one of the three ShUM cities (Worms, Speyer or Mainz).
+Fellows will work and live in one of the three ShUM cities (Worms, Speyer, or Mainz).
+Permanent presence during the fellowship is essential.

 APPLICATION DOCUMENTS

-The following documents must be presented for the application:
+The following documents must be sent in for the application:

 PROJECT DESCRIPTION